fredcallaway/website/cv/cv.md

 - 2019  Sloan-Nomis Workshop on the Cognitive Foundations of Economic Behavior
 - 2018  Columbia University, Cognition and Decision Lab

+## Grants and Fellowships

+* 2020  Graduate Student Research Grant, Princeton Program in Cognitive Science ($5,000)
+* 2020  Graduate Fellow, Princeton Program in Cognitive Science ($1,000)

 ## Service

 ### Ad Hoc Reviewing
-- _Journal of Experimental Psychology: General_
+In total, I have reviewed 11 journal submissions (not including resubmissions) and 20 conference and workshop submissions across the following venues:

+- _Advances in Cognitive Psychology_
-- _Computational Brain and Behavior_
+- _Brain and Behavior_
-- The Annual Meeting of the Cognitive Science Society
 - _Cognitive Science_
 - _Cognitive, Affective, & Behavioral Neuroscience_
+- _Computational Brain and Behavior_
+- _eLife_
+- _Journal of Experimental Psychology: General_
+- _PLoS Computational Biology_
+- _Proceedings of the Annual Meeting of the Cognitive Science Society_
+- _Proceedings of the National Academy of Sciences_
+- _Workshop on Human and Machine Decisions @ NeurIPS_

 ### Mentoring